danirus/sphinx-nefertiti/docs/source/users-guide/customization/colorsets.rst

     make serve-site

-And finally visit http://localhost:8192 to see the new color set in action.
+And finally visit http://localhost:8192 to see the new colorset in action.

 If you want to continue changing your ``.scss`` files, let the ``npm run watch-css`` rebuild your style files and reload the content at http://localhost:8192 to see the changes.

-4. Add the color set to the Sphinx theme
+4. Add the colorset to the Sphinx theme
 ========================================

-Once the color set is finished it has to be minified and copied inside the ``sphinx_nefertiti/colorsets/`` directory.
+Once the colorset is finished it has to be minified and copied inside the ``sphinx_nefertiti/colorsets/`` directory.
 The ``build-ext`` Makefile target helps with that.

-Before the color set can be used in the ``conf.py`` file of our Sphinx project, the name has to be added to the variable ``all_colorsets`` inside the ``sphinx_nefertiti/colorsets.py`` module:
+Before the colorset can be used in the ``conf.py`` file the name has to be added to the variable ``all_colorsets`` inside the ``sphinx_nefertiti/colorsets.py`` module (update the tests to get extra points):

 .. code-block: python

     all_colorsets = [
-        "django",  // Add the new color set.
+        "django",  // Add the new colorset.
         "blue",
         "indigo",
         "purple",